spack/spack-tutorial/tutorial_packaging.rst

 Creating the Package File
 -------------------------

+Now that we have our environment set up for this tutorial, we can create our package.
-Spack comes with a handy command to create a new package: ``spack create``.
+Spack comes with a handy command to create a new package, ``spack create``, that takes the location of the package's source code.
-This command is given the location of a package's source code, downloads the code, and sets up some basic packaging infrastructure for you.
-The mpileaks source code can be found on GitHub, and here's what happens when we run ``spack create`` on it:
+Spack uses the location to fetch the code, create a suitable package skeleton, and open the file up in your editor of choice.

+The mpileaks source code can be found on GitHub in a tar file.
+Spack will generate the mpileaks package when we run ``spack create`` on it.

 .. literalinclude:: outputs/packaging/create.out
    :language: console

-Spack should spawn a text editor with this file:
+A text editor should have been spawned for the package.py file with the following contents:

 .. literalinclude:: tutorial/examples/0.package.py
-   :caption: tutorial/examples/0.package.py
+   :caption: mpileaks (tutorial/examples/0.package.py)
    :language: python

-Spack has created this file in ``$SPACK_ROOT/var/spack/repos/tutorial/packages/mpileaks/package.py``.
+with the file being created in the packages subdirectory of the tutorial repository we added above ``$SPACK_ROOT/var/spack/repos/tutorial/packages/mpileaks/package.py``.

 Take a moment to look over the file.
-There are a few placeholders that Spack has created, which we'll fill in as part of this tutorial:
+There are a few placeholders that Spack created, which we'll fill as we:

-* We'll document some information about this package in the comments.
+- document some information about this package in the comments;
-* We'll fill in the dependency list for this package.
+- fill in the dependencies; and
-* We'll fill in some of the configuration arguments needed to build this package.
+- fill in some of the configuration arguments needed to build this package.

+For the moment, let's see what Spack does with the skeleton.
-For the moment, exit your editor and let's see what happens when we try to build this package:
+Exit your editor and try to build the package with the ``spack install``
+command:

 .. literalinclude:: outputs/packaging/install-mpileaks-1.out
    :language: console

-This obviously didn't work; we need to fill in the package-specific information.
+This obviously didn't work.
+We need to fill in package-specific build information.
 Specifically, Spack didn't try to build any of mpileaks' dependencies, nor did it use the proper configure arguments.
 Let's start fixing things.